Sorry, you need to enable JavaScript to visit this website.

 Other relevant public or publicly funded actors

 Astra is the National Centre for Learning in Science, Technology and Health in Denmark.
-According to Act no. 1320 of 27/11/2018, Astra assumes responsibility for developing a cohesive science education across Denmark.
-Through the development and dissemination of knowledge, collaboration and coordination, Astra aims to create measurable value for all who teach science or otherwise share their vision of a new generation of young people with strong science skills in Denmark – including the most talented.
-Among the focus areas are the UN Sustainable Development Goals and sustainable development.
+According to Act no. 1320 of 27/11/2018, Astra assumes responsibility for developing cohesive science education across Denmark.
+Through the development and dissemination of knowledge, collaboration, and coordination, Astra aims to create measurable value for all who teach science or otherwise share their vision of a new generation of young people with strong scientific skills in Denmark – including the most talented.
+The UN Sustainable Development Goals and sustainable development are among the focus areas.

 The Danish Nature Agency (Naturstyrelsen) manages the Ministry of Environment and Food of Denmark’s approximately 200 000 hectares of forests and natural areas to create the greatest possible value for society in terms of good conditions for outdoor recreation, nature protection and the efficient operation of the Agency’s forests and other natural areas.